+In these expressions Esol, Edef and Elatt are solution, formation defect and lattice energies respectively.
 It should be noted that mechanism (7) is only possible because each Ca2+ and Y3+ site were considered as a possible substitutional sites.
 In fact, such a defect type represents a situation where the Ln3+ occupies a Ca2+ site and this ion is “kicked out” to a Y-site nearby.

 3. Results